 - South America (Brazil – Paraguay- Uruguay – Argentina – Chile)

 - South America (Colombia – Venezuela – Ecuador)

 What has been the most exciting part of working with I-RECs so far?

-One year ago, our corporate customers could only purchase and document renewable energy with I-RECs in a few countries.
+A few year ago, our corporate customers could only purchase and document renewable energy with I-RECs in a few countries.
 Due to large and increasing corporate demand, the number of countries and regions where I-RECs are available today has expanded significantly.

-What drives me, and what is exciting about I-RECs, is that we are helping companies find tangible ways to deliver on their promises.
+What drives us and what is exciting about I-RECs, is that we are helping companies find tangible ways to deliver on their promises.
 The goal of consuming only renewable energy by 2020 – a goal for many RE100 companies – is an ambitious one, but now I-RECs are part of the solution.
 That’s encouraging!